pop up image

 Continuous improvement is a vital part of Lean management, and you need to find a way to scale the value of Hoshin Kanri as well.

 The X matrix is a great way to prepare an actionable plan for achieving your company’s goals and easily monitor progress on a macro level.
-However, if you want to break large initiatives down into day-to-day tasks and monitor their progress, this matrix won’t be as helpful.
+However, if you want to break large initiatives down into day-to-day tasks and monitor their progress, this X matrix won’t be enough.

-Once you have the strategic vision and dependencies clarified, it’s time to turn the strategy into tasks and projects.
-You can easily do that by implementing the Portfolio Kanban method, another powerful Lean method that complements Hoshin Kanri.
+Once you have clarified the strategic vision and dependencies, it’s time to turn the strategy into tasks and projects.
+You can easily do that with Businessmap.

-Portfolio Kanban allows you to break down large projects into smaller initiatives on multiple levels and link them to each other so you can have absolute transparency of what needs to be done and how your affairs are progressing.
+It allows you to break down large projects into smaller initiatives on multiple levels and link them to each other, ensuring absolute transparency of what needs to be done and how your affairs are progressing.

-Next, you determine that there are 3 focused strategies for each of the initiatives and break them down to a second layer of 3 Portfolio boards per initiative.
+Next, you determine that there are 3 focused strategies for each of the initiatives and break them down further on the same Management Board.

-The third layer is the one where you have small tasks, which your regular team members can start processing and begin the long journey toward completing your long-term goals.
+And finally, the third layer is the one where you have small tasks that your regular team members can start processing and begin the long journey toward completing your long-term goals.

-As work items are making their way toward the Done section of each Kanban board, you will be able to monitor progress on a micro-level constantly and achieve unparalleled transparency of your process on the macro level.
+As work items progress toward the Done section of each team board, you will be able to monitor progress constantly on a micro level and achieve unparalleled transparency of your process on the macro level.

 We offer the most flexible software platform